 Florida Panthers Loan Three Players to Thunderbirds for Training Camp

-Goaltender Phillipe Desrosiers, defenseman Ethan Prow and defenseman Thomas Schemitsch have been loaned to Florida's American Hockey League affiliate, the Springfield Thunderbirds and are expected to attend Springfield's training camp.
+Goaltender Chris Driedger, forward Anthony Greco and defenseman Ian McCoshen have been loaned to Florida's American Hockey League affiliate, the Springfield Thunderbirds and are expected to attend Springfield's training camp.

-The Thunderbirds open their preseason slate at 7:05 p.m. on Wednesday, Sep.
-25 against the Hartford Wolf Pack from the Danbury Arena in Danbury, Conn. before hosting one preseason tune-up against the Providence Bruins on Friday, Sep.
+The Thunderbirds continue the preseason with a preseason tune-up against the Providence Bruins on Friday, Sep.
 27 at 7:05 p.m. at the MassMutual Center.

 The preseason slate comes to a close in Providence on Saturday, Sep.
 28 at 7:05 p.m. at the Dunkin' Donuts Center.
 The regular season begins with Opening Night presented by MGM Springfield on Saturday, Oct.
 5 against the Bridgeport Sound Tigers.